khaosans/basic-chat/README.md

   - Visual content understanding
   - Image-to-text conversion for accessibility

+### 💾 Session Management
+Never lose your conversations with advanced session management:

+- **💾 Persistent Storage**:
+  - SQLite-based session storage with automatic migrations
+  - Save conversations automatically or manually
+  - Never lose important discussions or insights

+- **🔍 Smart Search & Organization**:
+  - Search through your chat history by title or content
+  - Tag and categorize sessions for easy organization
+  - Archive old conversations to keep things tidy

+- **📤 Export & Import**:
+  - Export sessions as JSON or Markdown for backup
+  - Import sessions from other instances
+  - Perfect for sharing conversations or migrating data

+- **🔄 Session Controls**:
+  - Create new sessions with custom titles
+  - Load previous conversations instantly
+  - Auto-save functionality to prevent data loss
+  - Session statistics and metadata tracking

+- **🏷️ Advanced Features**:
+  - Session tagging and categorization
+  - Model and reasoning mode tracking
+  - Message count and duration statistics
+  - Bulk operations for session management

+**Example**: Start a conversation about a complex project, save it, and return to it later with all context preserved.

 ### 🚀 Performance & Reliability
 Built for production with enterprise-grade reliability: